dymmond/lilya/docs/en/docs/settings.md

   Environment name (`development`, `production`, `testing`, etc.).
 Purely informational.

 * **`version`**: `str | int | float`
   The version of the application.
-Defaults to Lilya’s internal version if not set.
+Defaults to Lilya's internal version if not set.

 * **`logging_level`**: `str`
   The default logging level for the application.
 Defaults to `"DEBUG"`.